meet1214/Kidney-Disease-Classification-Using-MLFLow-and-DVC/README.md

 ## About MLflow & DVC

 MLflow

- - Its Production Grade
+- It's production grade
- - Trace all of your expriements
+- Trace all of your experiments
- - Logging & taging your model
+- Logging & tagging your model

 DVC

- - Its very lite weight for POC only
+- It's very lightweight for POC only
- - lite weight expriements tracker
+- Lightweight experiments tracker
- - It can perform Orchestration (Creating Pipelines)
+- It can perform orchestration (creating pipelines)